KHEngineering/RoboRio/faq/roborio.md

 ---

-##How do I access the Linux Operating System on the RoboRio?
+##How do I access the Linux Operating System on the roboRIO?

-The RoboRio is a headless device, meaning it is designed to run without using a display.
+The roboRIO is a headless device, meaning it is designed to run without using a display.
 If you would like to access the underlying linux filesystem you will need to use another device to do so.
 You can access the linux operating system in any of 3 ways:

 1. Use a shell terminal through SSH